chubin/cheat.sh/README.md

 She: Good.
 Let's try something harder.            |
 She: What about quicksort implementation?         |
 You: (selecting "quicksort implementation")       | stealth: quicksort implementation
-You: Let's me think about it.                     | (some big and clumsy lowlevel implementation is shown)
+You: Let me think about it.                       | (some big and clumsy lowlevel implementation is shown)
 You: Well...(starting typing it in)               | def sort(array=[12,4,5,6,7,3,1,15]):
                                                   |     less = []
                                                   |     equal = []